Bhuvan-S-prasad/Bird_classification-resnet/README.md

-# Bird Species Classification with ResNet-50
+# Bird Species Classification using convolutional neural network

 A deep learning project utilizing ResNet-50 to classify images of 100 different bird species.
 This model uses transfer learning with data augmentation, learning rate scheduling, early stopping, and cross-entropy loss to achieve accurate classification.